 Common vs. Preferred Stock Structures and Rights

 Common stock and preferred stock represent fundamentally different ownership claims on a company.
-Common shareholders own residual equity (what remains after all other claims are paid), while preferred shareholders own priority claims on dividends and liquidation proceeds.
-In the US public markets, common stock dominates trading volume, but preferred stock represents $500+ billion in market value across financial institutions, utilities, and REITs (S&P Dow Jones Indices, 2024).
-Understanding these structures matters because preferred shares behave more like bonds than stocks during market stress.
+Common shareholders own residual equity -- what remains after all other claims are paid -- while preferred shareholders own priority claims on dividends and liquidation proceeds.
+In the US public markets, common stock dominates trading volume, but preferred stock represents over $500 billion in market value across financial institutions, utilities, and REITs.
+Understanding these structures matters because preferred shares behave more like bonds than stocks during market stress, and the modern preferred market has evolved well beyond simple fixed-rate instruments.

 Defining Common and Preferred Stock